Torrey Smith: Personal life

 On September 23, 2012, Smith lost his 19-year-old brother in a motorcycle accident.
 Tevin Chris Jones was riding on SR 672 in Westmoreland County, Virginia, when he ran off the right side of the roadway and struck a utility pole, according to the Virginia State Police.
 He was pronounced dead at the scene.
 He was wearing a helmet, and alcohol was not a factor.
-The accident is still under investigation.
 Smith has established a college scholarship fund to assist low-income youth from Maryland, Pennsylvania and Virginia in honor of his late brother.

 Smith left the Ravens' hotel on Sunday at 2 a.m.
 ET, accompanied by a member of the Ravens' security staff, to be with his family.
 Smith told Ravens coach John Harbaugh that he wanted to play in that night's game against the New England Patriots.
 Harbaugh told him that it was Smith's call to make.
 Smith chose to play, and finished the game with 6 receptions for 127 yards and two touchdowns in a 31–30 win over the New England Patriots.

 Smith married his longtime girlfriend, Chanel Williams, on July 11, 2013.
 The two met at the University of Maryland, where Williams ran track and Smith played football.
-On September 30, 2013, Smith tweeted that his wife is pregnant.
+On September 30, 2013, Smith tweeted that his wife was pregnant.
 On April 4, 2014, Chanel gave birth to their first child, a son named Torrey "TJ" Jeremiah.
 Torrey's second son, Kameron James, was born on June 22, 2016.
-The Smiths' third child, a daughter, named Kori Lynn Smith, was born on December 18, 2018.
+The Smiths' third child, daughter Kori Lynn Smith, was born on December 18, 2018.